TileDB-Inc/TileDB/doc/source/tutorials/tiling-sparse.rst

     This is the number of non-empty cells stored in a data tile.
 We will explain soon that all data tiles in a sparse array have the same capacity, which is specified by the user upon the array creation.
-Note that **tile capacity** for dense arrays controls the number of cells written per data tile when creating a sparse fragment. (as noted in the dense section, the maximum size of a dense data tile is determined by the product of the tile extents over all dimensions).

 .. toggle-header::
     :header: **MBR**